Skip to main content

 For most use cases, use Enc<Shared, T> or Enc<Mxe, T>, which handle key management automatically.

 In particular, Arcis does not currently support HashMap, Vec, String (we do not support types with a variable len).
 Constant-size byte strings (like b"hello_world") are supported.
-The Enc type defines the encrypted data input, which is used as Enc<Owner, T> where Owner can be either Mxe or Shared, signaling which party can decrypt data of type T. You can read more about dealing with encrypted inputs/outputs here.
+The Enc type defines the confidential data input, which is used as Enc<Owner, T> where Owner can be either Mxe or Shared, signaling which party can reveal data of type T. You can read more about dealing with confidential inputs/outputs here.

 Storage representation: All values are stored as 256-bit Curve25519 field elements.
 A u8 uses the same storage as a u128—integer type bounds are enforced at compile time, not by storage size.
 Use Pack<T> to compress multiple small values into fewer field elements for onchain efficiency.